Duebm/linked-blog-starter-md/SSL Projects/VERTEX Human Factors, Stepup.md

 ## Vertex Improved Step for Accessibility (VISA)

-- 6527K614 Mcmaster for intial into trailer hitch
+- 6527K614 McMaster for initial into trailer hitch
 - Comes out into a platform for another step, triangle supports out to it
 	- (6x6?
 6x5?)
-- Member coming straight down (~6 in down, 10in off ground from resting postion)
+- Member coming straight down (~6 in down, 10in off ground from resting position)
-	- Need to measure off of new 0 postision in ROS2 version
+	- Need to measure off of new 0 position in ROS2 version
--
+- Comes out to another step, with again a triangle support off of the vertical member